HarshadaShinde-85/HARSHADA_SHINDE/README.md

 🔭 Currently working on web applications and ML-based prediction systems 🌱 Learning Advanced Data Science, Full Stack Development, and Model Deployment
 👯 Open to internships and collaboration opportunities
-💬 Ask me about Python, Machine Learning, SQL, and Web Development
+💬 Ask me about Python, Machine Learning, SQL, and Web Development.
-📫 Email: harshushinde852004@gmail.com

 ---